 I have spent my entire adult life in therapy, and I feel that helps tremendously.
 I had to learn everything my parents didn't teach me.
 I had to learn how to function in the real world, not that imaginary world that dealers inhabit; a world where they are seemingly invincible superstars, yet ultimately they self-destruct.

 I've spent my adult life doing volunteer work.
 I’ve worked with the hungry, the homeless, veterans, and the elderly.
 Volunteering helps me feel a bit better and more hopeful about the world.

-I've developed a very strong spiritual foundation.
+I've developed a strong spiritual foundation.
 Prayer and service are part of my routine every day.
 I have deepened my spiritual practices over the years and became a calmer person with more inner peace, and in some ways, I represent the cliché of 'What doesn't kill you makes you stronger.'

 I didn't find out Armando got out the easy way until I wrote the book.
 I was devastated to find out he hadn’t been imprisoned.
-I sat in jail not talking about him yet the minute he was caught he ratted on others and put them in prison without compunction.
+I sat in jail not talking about him yet the minute he was caught he snitched on others and put them in prison without compunction.
 If I knew then what I know now, I would have turned on him.
 My sister could very well still be alive.
 I followed a code of honor that no one else seemed to follow.
 I felt it was my duty to take the punishment for the crimes I committed and not drag other people down.
 Looking back, I can see that my loyalties were insane.